Nexirift/support/docs/faq.md

 Our instance has a blocklist of instances that misbehave or are not compliant with our rules.
 For transparency purposes, we provide a list of blocked instances [here](blocked-instances.md).

+### Do you have an app?
+How can I install it?

+Not really.
+But, you can find Misskey (preferred) or Mastodon clients on the app stores if you wish, see [here](https://misskey-hub.net/en/docs/for-users/resources/apps).

+However, we would prefer if you just installed the progressive web app since that will have all of the features, see [here](https://misskey-hub.net/en/docs/for-users/stepped-guides/how-to-use-pwa).

 ## Federation Questions

 ### Can I follow users from other instances?